Need to know

 - What to do if your travel insurer denies your claim

-Does any travel insurance cover alcohol?
+Does travel insurance cover alcohol?

 Having a couple drinks won't void your travel insurance cover for your whole holiday